Kaimahi Whare Putunga

 - New packhouse workers usually start on the minimum wage.

-- Packhouse workers who supervise others can earn between $20 and $25 an hour.
+- Packhouse workers can earn up to $25 an hour.

 - PAYE.net.nz website – use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates